unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 (with 1-based indexing) that surround a connected group of * characters.

 Test-Driven Development was facilitated by reading prewritten input files from my unit tests.
 The goal was that the `BoundingBox` would be able to accommodate all of these test cases.
 Lots of refactoring(s) took place as a result.
+The final result was a well-organized and extensible codebase with comprehensive test coverage.

 `BoundingBox` can be used for identifying and isolating distinct rectangular regions within a 2D grid, making it useful in applications such as image processing, object detection, map region analysis,